150 ways YOU can help keep Hyde Park beautiful

 - Do you know someone whose efforts are helping to make Hyde Park clean, green and beautiful?
 Nominate them for a future Humans of Hyde Park story.

 - Nominate a home or local business for the Mayor’s annual Garden Contest.
-D Coal Pot Restaurant has won the “storefront category” of this contest multiple times.

 - Do you have a colony of feral cats in your neighborhood?
 Help reduce their suffering and keep their numbers down by contacting a group like Boston’s Forgotten Felines to have them trapped, neutered and released.